-This student discipline policy and procedure is designed to provide students with a safe, healthy, and educationally sound environment.
+This District's student discipline policy and procedure is designed to provide students with a safe, healthy, and educationally sound Procedures for Discipline

+In order to preserve a beneficial learning environment.
 Students are expected to be aware of and comply with this policy and procedure, including behavioral expectations that respect the rights, person, and property of others.
 Students are also expected to pursue the required course of studies.
 Students and staff are expected to work together to develop a positive climate for learning.